 An administrative officer having faculty status shall retain privileges of faculty membership.
 In cases of a twelve-month administrator becoming a full-time faculty member, his or her salary shall be determined on the basis of such individual's qualifications.
-The reduction in salary or
+The reduction in salary or method of salary computation shall be stated in the employment contract.
+Administrative officers shall be nominated by the Institutional Executive Officer for election by the Board, as provided in Section 401.0102 Delegation of Authority of the Policies and Bylaws of the Board of Trustees of State Institutions of Higher Learning, State of Mississippi as of June 18, 2015.

-The faculty at Mississippi Valley State University is organized by colleges and academic support units as follows:
+The faculty at Mississippi Valley State University is organized by colleges departments and academic support units as follows: